 On appeal, the court held that there was sufficient evidence to support the trial court’s finding that it was in the children’s best interest to terminate their mother’s parental rights.
 In arriving at this decision, the court considered the fact that the mother was in an abusive relationship, did not have stable housing, and had not visited her children in eight months.
 The court also found that the mother had failed to complete any of the requirements necessary to demonstrate that she had the ability to be a responsible parent.
 With regard to the mother’s language complaint, the court held that the evidence established that an interpreter was present when the Department explained the service plan to the mother and the mother had the name and phone number of the entity responsible for arranging the services in Nepali.
 In addition, the court found that the mother had demonstrated an understanding of the requirements under the service plan as she asked questions and began to participate in services.
 Finally, the court noted that the mother had failed to appear for trial and was unable to be located by her attorney.

 The case is In the Interest of C.K., N.K., B.K., N.K., Court No 04-17-00034-CV, decided on June 28, 2017 by the Fourth Court of Appeals San Antonio, Texas.

-Contact All Language Alliance, Inc. to obtain certified document translation services in Chinese, Nepali, Russian, Spanish, French, Turkish, Dutch, and other languages and to retain experienced deposition interpreters and lawyer speak translators for family law matters.
+Contact All Language Alliance, Inc. to obtain certified document translation services in Chinese, Nepali, Russian, Spanish, French, Turkish, Dutch, and other languages, certified translations for military divorces, and to retain experienced deposition interpreters and lawyer speak translators for family law matters.